Trump’s order leaves Los Banos man and daughter stuck in east Africa

 Lewis, a San Francisco-based immigration attorney, said the family has been trying to secure the girl’s visa for seven years, a process that was slowed by Yemen’s war, particularly after the United States closed its embassy there in February 2015.

-Finally, after years of rigorous background and medical checks, the girl received her immigration visa on Thursday.
+Finally, after years of rigorous background and medical checks, the girl received her immigration visa Thursday.

 The girl traveled with her uncle to Jordan, where she met up with Ali.
 The father and daughter then traveled to Djibouti and expected to board their flight to the United States on Saturday.

-Authorities, however, refused to allow her on the plane due to Trump’s order and told Ali they would have to wait 90 days, he said.
+Authorities, however, refused to allow her on the plane because of Trump’s order and told Ali they would have to wait 90 days, he said.

 “When they told me, I kind of got shocked,” Ali said, adding that he doesn’t know when he may come back.